Shopping in TucsonWarren_Price/iStockphoto.com

 Tucson's Map & Flag Center, 3239 N. First Ave., is a bit off the beaten path, but a must for backcountry adventurers.
 The store carries topographic maps for the entire state, plus travel guidebooks and detailed road maps.

 As for malls, Tucson isn't in league with Phoenix, but it's no slouch, either.
 Tucson Mall , 4500 N. Oracle Rd., is the city's biggest center followed in size and variety by Park Place Mall , 5870 E. Broadway Blvd.
 Outlet fanatics can bargain hunt at the Foothills Mall , 7401 N. La Cholla Blvd.
-Shop under blue skies at La Encantada , 2905 E. Skyline Dr., an open-air haven with eight diverse places to eat, most of them with local roots, and high-end shops (think Brooks Brothers and Louis Vuitton); there's an Apple Store in case your iPod's on the fritz as well as year-round special events.
+Shop under blue skies at La Encantada , 2905 E. Skyline Dr., an open-air haven with eight diverse places to eat, most of them with local roots, and high-end shops (think Brooks Brothers and Louis Vuitton).

 For a shopping courtyard filled with unique specialty boutiques, try the hacienda-style St. Philip's Plaza, at the southeast corner of Campbell Avenue and River Road.
 The plaza's Bahti Indian Arts specializes in Native American art and crafts.
 On Saturday and Sunday, the plaza hosts a farmers market; the Saturday market also includes an artisans market.